the-blue-alliance/the-blue-alliance/README.md

   * Or compile it from source code.
 (On Windows, use the [Microsoft Visual C++ Compiler for Python 2.7](http://www.microsoft.com/en-us/download/details.aspx?id=44266).)
   * NOTE: If you are using the Linux version, install v1.6.1 instead of the latest version through `pip install numpy==1.6.1`.
 Installing the latest version raises an `ImportError: No module named _ctypes` from Google App Engine when trying to launch the dev server.
 1. Install [Node.js](https://nodejs.org/) which includes [Node Package Manager](https://www.npmjs.org/)
-1. Install LESS, which we use to build our CSS files, via Node Package Manager
-  * `npm install -g less`
+1. Install all node dependencies by running `npm install`.
+This includes `less`, which is used to build CSS files for production, as well as a number of packages used in Gameday2.
 1. Install Jinja, which we use to build some of our HTML template files
   * `pip install jinja2`
   * or `easy_install jinja2`